 Charles “Chuck/Charlie” Jackson, age 55, of Pataskala passed away unexpectedly in June.
 He was born in West Virginia to the late Barbara and Charles Jackson, Sr. His father was in the military, so the family moved around a bit before settling in Grafton, where he and his one year older brother, Sam, were raised by his late grandparents, Gertrude and Kenneth Jackson, Sr.

 Little Charlie (as his family knew him) was a daredevil with a shocking lack of foresight—even for a kid.
 In his capacity as big brother Sam was happy to capitalize on that.
-He made suggestions that he knew Charlie would immediately act on, such as "Go spit on that wasp nest," or "Go spit on that lightbulb," or "Stick this peanut up your nose," (a move his son would echo years later).
-The resulting fallout was usually a fight, and Big Brother usually won—until Charlie's growth spurt at age seven.
+He made suggestions that he knew Charlie would immediately act on such as: “Go spit on that wasp nest,” or “Go spit on that lightbulb,” or “Stick this peanut up your nose,” (a move his son would echo years later).
+Usually, the resulting fallout ended in a fight, and usually his big brother won—until Charlie’s growth spurt at age seven.
 The suggestions dropped off considerably at that point.

-He joined the Army because his family needed the enlistment bonus, then decided to make the military his career, figuring "Might as well, I'm already here."
-He felt that one college degree was insufficient so the Army and Fannie Mae helped him earn degree number two in Military History (which would obviously prove useful when the aforementioned computers rose up and took over).
+He joined the Army because his family needed the enlistment bonus, but once there he decided to make the military his profession, figuring “Might as well, I’m already here.”
+He determined that one college degree was not sufficient, so the Army and Fannie Mae helped him earn degree number two: a BS in Military History (which would obviously prove useful when the aforementioned computers rose up and took over).

 When he was stationed at Fort Knox, he met his future wife/soulmate/co-conspirator, Tammy, while he was visiting friends in Ohio.
 This story might sound familiar because Chuck loved to tell it, and he would share it with anyone who had a functioning set of ears and stood still long enough.
 For everyone else, here is the pared down CliffsNotes version: